Cornus amomum: Conservation

 Based on the IUCN Red List classification, The conservation status of Cornus amomum is a Least Concern plant.
 While Cornus amomum is recognized as Least Concern across the eastern parts of North America, Indiana has Cornus amomum ranked as an endangered plant throughout the state.

 Ecology

 Cornus amomum is primarily used by song birds, insects and rodents for its fruits which are produced in summer.
 Land dwelling mammals such as white-tailed deer and elk feast on the fruit as well.
 Cornus amomum uses the animals as a method of seed dispersal.
-As Cornus amomum fruit decay, fruitivores tend to pick only the ripe fruit and seeds, which destroy good seeds that would otherwise be dropped and grow.
+As Cornus amomum fruit decay, frugivores tend to pick only the ripe fruit and seeds, which destroy good seeds that would otherwise be dropped and grow.
 Cornus amomum has been marked as a pollinator plant, supporting and attracting bees, butterflies, and flies.
 It is a host plant for butterflies, providing food during their larval stage.

 Uses

 The dogwood family is desired for ornamental uses in landscapes across the United States.
 Dogwoods are valued by gardeners for their spring flowers, summer foliage, fruit and leaf color.
 Each species of dogwood has their own unique look, Cornus amomum is a shrub which can be used in places of excess runoff or areas of water collection in a landscape as it thrives in moist to wet soil conditions.
 The shrub provides beautiful colors throughout the spring, summer and fall.
 Cornus amomum has also been used in the outdoors to help with erosion control along slopes and steep inclines, it can be planted by farmers and landowners to provide a windbreaks for homes and agriculture fields, its uses can include building natural borders between land and for wildlife conservation, and it can be used to provide habitat for many types of wildlife.
 Finally, Cornus amomum can minimize stream bank erosion and add stabilization along bank when coupled together with other well rooted trees and shrubs like willows.
 Some problems can arise from the use of Cornus amomum as a natural border, mostly as a border for wildlife and livestock.
 While the shrubs create a useful barrier, grazing wildlife and livestock tend to damage much of the shrub when the fruit are ripe.
 Other than that, there are no impending diseases or pest which would pose any sort of problem for the shrub.